alpcihan/CS405-Computer-Graphics/p3_opengl_3d_2/README.md

 =================================
 3D mini-game with a 3rd person controller on a spherical world.

-The aim is to escape from two agents that are chasing the player.
+The aim is to escape from the two agents that are chasing the player.

 ![mars](https://user-images.githubusercontent.com/37274614/104811200-14190280-580b-11eb-9d71-63f3cac8dd09.gif)

 ## Table of content
 * [Controls](#controls)